 Based on these results, you may need other tests such as:

-Although individually targeted based on your symptoms, treatments for rotator cuff tears aim to:
+Although tailored to your symptoms, treatments for rotator cuff tears aim to:

-Based on the severity of your rotator cuff injury, your doctor may choose nonsurgical or surgical treatments.
+Based on how serious your rotator cuff injury is, your doctor may choose nonsurgical or surgical treatments.

-According to the American Academy of Orthopaedic Surgery, nonsurgical treatments for rotator cuff tears are effective in relieving pain and increasing function for 50 percent of patients.
+According to the American Academy of Orthopaedic Surgeons, nonsurgical treatments for rotator cuff tears relieve pain and increase function half the time.

-Nonsurgical treatments generally begin with rest and immobilization.
+Nonsurgical treatments generally begin with resting and not moving your shoulder.

 If symptoms persist, your doctor may recommend:

-If you still have rotator cuff tear symptoms — even after a regimen of nonsurgical treatments — your doctor may suggest rotator cuff repair surgery.
+If you still have rotator cuff tear symptoms — even after trying nonsurgical treatments — your doctor may suggest rotator cuff repair surgery.

 Factors that may make rotator cuff surgery a better option than nonsurgical treatments include the: